Houmets

-Les Houmets are to the east of Guernsey in the Channel Islands.
+Les Houmets are tidal islands to the east of Guernsey in the Channel Islands.
 Their name derives from a diminutive of hou, a Norman/Guernésiais word meaning islets.
-They are tidal islands.

 Among the islets are Houmet Benest/Houmet Benêt, Houmet Paradis and Houmet Hommetol (Omptolle).
 Although Victor Hugo suggests that they were heavily eroded by quarrying (which was certainly true in the case of Crevichon off Herm), Victor Coysh disagrees saying:

 Victor Hugo

 Victor Hugo who wrote about many of the Channel Islands in his books, described Les Houmets, in his work The Toilers of the Sea (Les Travailleurs de la mer).
 Gilliat, the main character lives on Houmet Paradis: